zoubin/realpathify/README.md

 # realpathify
+**Deprecated**

+Browserify has fixed the problem in this [commit](https://github.com/substack/node-browserify/commit/504832b4b9fde30c36877122b265ddccbea7be77).

 plugin for browserify to resolve symlinks to their realpaths, to make transforms work for symlinked local modules

 substack has recommended a nice way of organizing your local modules in [browserify-handbook](https://github.com/substack/browserify-handbook#symlink).